 Apart from gathering in-person, I cannot countenance celebration of the Eucharist.
 The Eucharist is the sacred meal of the church, the assembly (ekklesia).
 It is not “your own supper” (1 Cor.
 11:21).
 The church gathers as the body (soma) of Christ, body-to-body.
 It receives the body and blood of Christ into individual bodies that are made one body by sharing the one loaf and the one cup (1 Cor.
 10:16—17).
 This cannot be done over the computer or TV screen.
 Virtual is not real.
 An image is not flesh.
 There are no sacraments without bodies to receive them.
 Christianity is an incarnational (in the flesh) faith.
 Sharing “your own supper” at home is not “the Lord’s Supper.”

 If churches are able to assemble under government guidelines, the Eucharist should be offered.
-And measures that mitigate infection should be observed.
+And measures that mitigate spreading the coronavirus should be observed.
 For the sake of the health of fellow members Christians wear masks and maintain physical distance.
 I saw an Old Lutheran face mask with the face of Martin Luther that said, “Here I stand.
 You stand over there.”
 Luther and the early Protestants were very concerned about public health.
-They did not “put the Lord to the test” as some of our fundamentalists are doing.
+They did not “put the Lord to the test” during plagues (which recurred quite often) as some Christians are doing during this plague.

 Decisions about administering the sacramental elements will also take into account mitigation measures.
 This past summer the Episcopal Church I attend with my wife offered Mass on the Grass (outdoors in the church yard) in which people brought their own lawn chairs and spaced them apart where little flags had been posted in the ground.
 People received communion by forming a big circles around the perimeter of the church yard and the presiding minister brought the hosts to them and slightly dropped the wafers in cupped hands.
 One family each week went to the Communion table and shared the cup of wine on behalf of the whole assembly.
 Other parishes have developed other ways of handling the sacrament.